zahranazarzade/JAbozarOid.github.io/index-en.md

---- I dont have a work history
+--- For the time being, I dont have any work related experience

 ### Languages